UNdot33K/ScriptKiddie_AV/README.md

 A freeware utility from Nirsoft called 'HashMyFiles' which can be found here: https://www.nirsoft.net/utils/hash_my_files.html (responsible to create hashes and also provide some other useful features).
-The "CMP" (it is written in VBScript, it compares the output of the 'HashMyFiles' utility and if there are any differences, notifies you with a message and a beep sound and saves the compared hashed files results).
+The 'CMP' (it is written in VBScript, it compares the output of the 'HashMyFiles' utility and if there are any differences, notifies you with a message and a beep sound and saves the compared hashed files results).
 Looking at the logs it's not mandatory, unless there's a suspicion, in such case using Winmerge which you can find here: https://www.winmerge.org can make an othewise dubious procedure... very fun and easy!

-The "SC_AV" parent directory contains 2 additional subdirectories, one is called 'Hashes', where hashed files results are saved and the other is called 'Logs' where the comparison results are saved.
+The 'SC_AV' parent directory contains 2 additional subdirectories, one is called 'Hashes', where hashed files results are saved and the other is called 'Logs' where the comparison results are saved.